cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 ```
 You could also use Spring's `JndiDataSourceLookup` class, calling `JndiDataSourceLookup.getDataSource(String jndi)` to achieve the same result.

 > **Note:** If your application needs to access multiple data sources then the DataSource bean technique is very useful.
-A working example for this technique is provided in the CICSDev git repository[cics-java-liberty-springboot-jdbc-multi](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc-multi).
+A working example for this technique is provided in the CICSDev git repository [cics-java-liberty-springboot-jdbc-multi](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc-multi).

 ## Step 4.
 Add transaction support